Emmanuel-obiora/Emmanuel-obiora/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring technologies in developing the web i.e React JS.

 - :zap: In my free time, I solve problems on codewars, frontendmentor page and read technical articles.